 Selecting and Working with Clergy

 Sometimes a couple will have a clergy member from a home congregation or from their childhood, but sometimes they will choose clergy specifically for their wedding.
 Any clergy member you choose should be someone you enjoy connecting with – and someone who is comfortable with the ceremony you want to create.
 Some couples prefer to have one officiant, from one of their faiths.
 Others prefer to have co-officiants.
-I am happy to co-officiate with clergy of other faiths and can help you design an interfaith or secular wedding, depending on your preference.
-You can learn more about my approach here and you can read some testimonials here.

 Again, congratulations!
 May you have a wonderful journey planning and experiencing your wedding—and beyond!